manykarim/robotframework-PlatynUI/README.md

 ### Spy Python bindings

 The shared capture engine is also exposed to Python through the `platynui_spy` extension module located in `crates/platynui-spy-py`.
-Build it with [maturin](https://github.com/PyO3/maturin) or `pip install .` and import the module to drive the Rust collector from Python.
+Install the published wheel with `pip install platynui-spy` (the distribution name of the binding) or build it locally with [maturin](https://github.com/PyO3/maturin) / `pip install .`, then import the module to drive the Rust collector from Python.
 The published wheels target Python's stable ABI (`abi3`) starting at CPython 3.10, so the same artifact installs cleanly on 3.10 through 3.13 without recompilation:

 ```python